AndelaDujmov/Hygieia/README.md

   * patients can be able to change their doctors and view their medical data

 - Medical History Review
-  * information about the patient's past health conditions, including chronic conditions, illnesses, surgeries, and injuries.
+  * information about the patient's past health conditions, including chronic conditions, illnesses and injuries.
   * list of current health conditions
   * saved doctors visits